The event was very popular.

 (1) Micro-adventure Kusuri no Tabi

 The centerpiece of the new exhibit is an attraction with a capsule-type appearance.
 The game is a quiz game in which participants answer questions by shifting their weight back and forth and left and right on the screen, and receive crystals for correct answers.
-Questions cover multiple topics, including absorption and excretion of drugs, immunization and vaccines, and warnings against overdose.
+Questions cover multiple themes, such as absorption and excretion of drugs, immunization and vaccines, and warnings against overdose.

 (2) Photo Spot